Spennymoor - Long Term Plan for Towns (LTPT) programme

 The Board

-The Board will be made up of:
+The Board is made up of:

 - an independent Chair - this post has an initial contract for two years until 31 March 2026